yash42828/aura-Components-Specialist-Superbadge-Solution/README.md

 # What You'll Be Doing to Earn This Superbadge

-Convert Salesforce Lightning Design System markup into a fully functional Aura component.
+1.Convert Salesforce Lightning Design System markup into a fully functional Aura component.
 Theme Aura components using the Lightning Design System and custom CSS.
 Surface Aura components in Lightning App Builder, Lightning Experience, the Salesforce App, and a Lightning application.
 Create and invoke Apex controller methods to read data from custom objects.